SORT-ETS/SORT/web-client/README.md

 ### Locally

-This option is for people who wants to install everything.
+This option is for people who want to install everything.

 ​	1A\.
 Locally with stubs (random data)